phil-rice/Phils-Blog/_posts/2015-11-09-Type-Classes-Scala-Real-World-Application.markdown

     implicitly[Distance[D]].lessThan(addDistance(distances:_*), targetDistance)
 }
 {% endhighlight %}

+In practice I found that adding methods to distance like zero, large and random, made it really useful while testing.
+I could write a test framework for 'testing distancelike behaviour' and then just inherit from it with the concrete class.
+Another useful thing was being able to make arrays of things with distancelike behaviour.
+In Java it is hard to create an array for a something when you don't know what concrete type it is.
+Normally you end up having to pass some plumbing around: In Java I usually pass around the class of the type.
+With this pattern, I only put 'create the array' code in concrete classes, so no more plumbing.
+Mind you for most code I don't care: I only use Arrays when I am worrying about highly performant code, as part of a profiling activity.

 By the end of the profiling, many more methods were added to Distance, ending up with
 {% highlight scala %}